cerndigitalmemory/oais-platform/docs/troubleshooting.md

   `docker exec -it <CONTAINER_NAME> <COMMAND>`
 - Open shell in container
   `docker exec -it <CONTAINER_NAME> sh`
+- Rebuild images (e.g. when changing the Dockerfiles or requirements.txt) `docker-compose build`

+Django:

+- Collect static files (to correctly see the Django admin panel) `python manage.py collectstatic`

+Postgres/database:

 - Browse database using PGAdmin
   Open [localhost:5050](http://localhost:5050) and create a new connection, with address `db` and the password provided in the docker-compose.yml (by default `overwritethisinprod!`).

-- Rebuild images (e.g. when changing any of the Dockerfiles) `docker-compose build`
+Celery:

 - Celery: set log level to "DEBUG" instead of "INFO" in the worker:
   `celery -A oais_platform.celery worker -l INFO` -> `celery -A oais_platform.celery worker -l DEBUG`

+OpenSearch:

+- Create indices
+  `python manage.py opensearch index create`
+- Populate indices
+  `python3 manage.py opensearch document index`